 Registration: JTAC Registration: Registration and payment for JTAC luncheons is handled on line at: JTAC Luncheon Registration.
 Registration may be made for a single attendee or for multiple attendees in a party.
 It will still be necessary to check in at the luncheon.
 Lunches will be based on the head count per the registration site.
 Please do not attempt to show up without registering in advance.
 If you are unable to pay on line, please contact Steve Polson (720?286?5376, firstname.lastname@example.org) to make arrangements for paying with check or cash.

-The registration deadline for this event is May 17th at 10:00 AM MST.
+The registration deadline for this event is Tuesday, October 16, at 10:00 AM MST.
+A limit of 35 people is set for the tour, so please sign up early!
 Please be aware that with the new registration procedure, late registrations will not be accepted as in the past.
-This will enable us to avoid having to purchase extra lunches to allow for potential late comers.
+This will enable us to avoid having to purchase extra lunches to allow for potential late?comers.

 Check in at the site is from 11:30 am to 12:00 pm.
 The presentation will begin shortly thereafter.
 Registration fees are $20 for AWWA or WEF members, $25 for nonmembers, and $15 for Students and Retired Members.

 Special Instructions: The District will provide PPE (Safety vests and glasses).
 This is an industrial scale facility with large scale equipment in operation, and biohazards are present.
 Everyone should wear comfortable clothing, and closed toed shoes.